 Stronger Systems — Building stronger systems across the whole cradle-to-college continuum.
 Often we see great work happening but the scale remains small.
 Systems must be built to help spread effective practices.
 In some cases, new collaborative infrastructure is required to handle a task that falls outside the responsibility of any one particular entity

 The idea of collective action is pretty simple.
 No single program, organization or institution acting in isolation can bring about large-scale social change on their own.
 Community-level change requires the concerted efforts of the many players who can contribute to better system performance to band together around a common agenda.
 Collective action is a new way of working that allows individual efforts to add up to big change.

 In 2010, FSG’s John Kania and Mark Kramer coined the term “collective impact” in their article by the same name, in the Stanford Social Innovation Review.
-A collective impact effort involves many players, spans across jurisdictions, and works towards a common goal with common ways to measure progress.
+A collective impact effort involves many players, spans across jurisdictions and works toward a common goal with common ways to measure progress.
 This concept is fundamental to the Road Map Project.

-The Road Map Project is creating a common agenda and structures that will support collective action.
-If we act together in new and powerful ways, we can have a tremendous collective impact on the future of the young people and communities of our region.
+The Road Map Project has created a common agenda and structures to support collective action.
+By acting together in new and powerful ways, we can have a tremendous collective impact on the future of the young people and communities of our region.